Malaysian Unity Movement

 Malaysian Unity Movement (abbrev: MUM; Malay: Parti Perpaduan Anak Malaysia) was a multiracial political party in Malaysia.
-It formerly seeks to represent the Malaysian Chinese ethnicity.
-The party were formed by former MCA member, Arthur Lee.
+Itsought to represent the Malaysian Chinese ethnicity and was formed by former MCA member, Arthur Lee.

 Platform

 The party were formed with intention to encourage Chinese unity in attainment of national unity, nationalism, obeservance of Rukun Negara, and promote general welfare of Malaysian Chinese.